pennyl67/openminted-guidelines/README.md

 * further instructions per type of contributors or resource type/subtype where required.

 ---
-[^1] The OpenMinTeD platform is currently under development and more features and functionalities are constantly added.
+[^1] The OpenMinTeD platform is currently under development and more features and functionalities are constantly added; keep visiting to find more!